gvwilson/thirdbit/src/fiction/madica/index.md

 "Oh no!
 We're trapped!" the snarkasaurus whimpered, sitting down suddenly on the floor and putting her head in her paws.
-"They're going to put me back in a box and---"
+"They're going to put me back in a box and—"

 "Oh, *do* be quiet, thank you?" the cat snapped.
 It tilted its head to one side, then pointed forward.
 "That way.
 Quickly now."